Analyzing Human-Human Interactions: A Survey: Introduction

 Some works have addressed the estimation of a skeletal representation in order to circumvent having to learn interaction patterns directly from video \citep{cavazza2016kernelized,Pham2018,yub2015random,yun2012two}.
-Recent methods rely on CNN-based approaches (e.g., \citet{carreira2016human,li2015maximum,pishchulin2016deepcut,tompson2015efficient,yang2016end,Yang_2017_ICCV}) and allow to investigate both pose and movement of a person.
+Recent methods rely on CNN-based approaches (e.g., \citet{cao2017realtimepose,carreira2016human,guler2018densepose,insafutdinov2017arttrack,li2015maximum,Yang_2017_ICCV}) and allow to investigate both pose and movement of a person.
 Skeleton representations are informative for actions and interactions and present an attractive alternative or complement for image features.
-There is a need for quantitative units that capture the characteristic information of an interaction in terms of pose, movement and coordination in space and time.
 However, errors and inaccuracies in the pose estimation process might be propagated to the classification task.
+In addition, there is a need for quantitative units that capture the characteristic information of an interaction in terms of pose, movement and coordination in space and time.